-- "(B) Such programs and centers shall, to the extent feasible, be geographically distributed for the purpose of serving States that are unserved by university affiliated programs and satellite centers under this part on the date of enactment of the Developmental Disabilities Assistance and Bill of Rights Act Amendments of 1987. - "(C) The Secretary may not deny an application for a university affiliated program or satellite center solely because of the size of the population proposed to be served by the program or center, if such application proposes to serve the population of an entire State. - "(e)(l) The Secretary shall by regulation require appropriate technical and qualitative peer review of applications for assistance under this part by peer review groups established under paragraph (4). - "(2) Regulations promulgated under paragraph (1) shall provide that the review of the application required by such paragraph shall be conducted by groups established under paragraph (4) that are composed of non-Federal individuals who, by experience or training, are highly qualified to assess the comparative quality of applications for assistance. - "(3) (A) The Secretary may approve an application under this part only if such application has been recommended by a peer review group that has conducted the peer review required under paragraph (1). - "(B) This paragraph shall apply to the approval of grant applications received for fiscal year 1990 and succeeding fiscal years. - "(4) The Secretary, acting through the Commissioner of the Administration on Developmental Disabilities, may, notwithstanding- - "(A) the provisions of title 5, United States Code, concerning appointments to the competitive service; - "(B) the provisions of chapter 51, and subchapter III of chapter 53 of title 5, United States Code, concerning classification and General Schedule pay rates; establish such peer review groups as are necessary to carry out this subsection, and appoint and set the rates of pay for members of such groups. - "(5) The Secretary may waive the provisions of paragraph (3) concerning approval of an application if the Secretary determines that exceptional circumstances warrant such a waiver.
+Bill of Rights Act Amendments of 1990.
+If an insufficient number of quality applications, as determined by a peer review process, from such unserved States have not been received in any fiscal year, the Secretary may consider applications for such fiscal year from States that are served by a university affiliated program or satellite center which is not able to serve particular geographic regions of the State, only if such applications demonstrate a need for additional training within the State and an exemplary service capacity to serve individuals within the State.

+(C) The Secretary may not deny an application for a university affiliated program or satellite center solely because of the size of the population proposed to be served by the program or center, if such application proposes to serve the population of an entire State.

+(e)(1) The Secretary shall require appropriate technical and qualitative peer review of applications for assistance under this part by peer review groups established under paragraph (4), including on-site visits or inspections as necessary.
+Such peer review shall be coordinated, as appropriate, with the peer review described in section 152(b)(1)(D).

+(2) Regulations promulgated under paragraph (1) shall provide that the review of the application required by such paragraph shall be conducted by groups established under paragraph (4) that are composed of non-Federal individuals who, by experience or training, are highly qualified to assess the comparative quality of applications for assistance.

+(3) (A) The Secretary may approve an application under this part only if such application has been recommended by a peer review group that has conducted the peer review required under paragraph (1).

+(B) This paragraph shall apply to the approval of grant applications received for fiscal year 1990 and succeeding fiscal years.

+(4) The Secretary, acting through the Commissioner of the Administration on Developmental Disabilities, may, notwithstanding-

+(A) the provisions of title 5, United States Code, concerning appointments to the competitive service;

+(B) the provisions of chapter 51, and subchapter III of chapter 53 of title 5, United States Code, concerning classification and General Schedule pay rates; establish such peer review groups as are necessary to carry out this subsection, and appoint and set the rates of pay for members of such groups.

+(5) The Secretary may waive the provisions of paragraph (3) concerning approval of an application if the Secretary determines that exceptional circumstances warrant such a waiver.

-"AUTHORIZATION OF APPROPRIATIONS
+AUTHORIZATION OF APPROPRIATIONS

-"SEC.
-154. (a) For the purpose of grants under subsections (a), (d), and (e) of section 152, there are authorized to be appropriated \$9,400,000 for fiscal year 1988, \$10,200,000 for fiscal year 1989, and \$11,000,000 for fiscal year 1990.
-Amounts appropriated under this section for a fiscal year shall remain available for obligation and expenditure until the end of the succeeding fiscal year.
+Sec.
+154. [42 U.S.C.
+6064] (a) For the purpose of grants under subsections (a), (d), and (e) of section 152, there are authorized to be appropriated \$11,000,000 for fiscal year 1991, and such sums as may be necessary for each of the fiscal years 1992 and 1993.

-- (b) For the purpose of grants under sections 152(b) and 152(c), there are authorized to be appropriated \$4,500,000 for fiscal year 1988, \$5,000,000 for fiscal year 1989, and \$5,500,000 for fiscal year 1990. - "(c) The Secretary may use funds appropriated under - subsection (a) for the purposes described in subsection (b).
+- (b) For the purpose of grants under sections 152(b) and 152(c), there are authorized to be appropriated \$5,500,000 for fiscal year 1991, and such sums as may be necessary for each of the fiscal years 1992 and 1993. - (c) The Secretary may use funds appropriated under subsection (a) for the purposes described in subsection (b). an Politika (januaria) oleh bilan dari barat kajatika dituat Silati (sentruaria) bersitut kajat kajat berat di Barat kajat (januaria) perat ilan bilan dituat kajat dituat kajat kajat kajat kajat bilantak dari dituat ditua